Choosing an Internet service provider

 - Using social media

-- Sending large files like videos or images
+- Sending or receiving large files like videos or images

 - Hosting interactive tools